 How to use this site.

-If you know which part of Britain you are visiting then you should be able to find appropriate information by following links from the Home page either from the county map or from the 'Major Towns' map by clicking the 'Towns' button.
-If you want specific types of location e.g. Historic buildings, Landscapes, Coasts etc. then look in the 'Pictures by Subject' section.
+If you know which part of Britain you are visiting then you should be able to find appropriate information by following links from the Home page either from the county map, the menu or from the 'Major Towns' map by clicking the 'Towns' button.
+If you want specific types of location e.g. Historic buildings, Landscapes, Coasts etc. then look in the 'Categories' section.
 Otherwise use the 'Search this site' button.
 What this site covers is explained under 'What is it?' on the Home page.

-Other links are likely to be links to the 'Pictures by subject' section which covers the whole country by category.
-These links appear as 'Pictures by subject' (The whole list), 'Churches', 'Landscapes', 'Villages', 'Geology' etc.
+Other links are likely to be links to the 'Categories' section which covers the whole country by category.
+These links appear as 'Pictures by subject' or 'Categories' (The whole list), 'Churches', 'Landscapes', 'Villages', 'Geology' etc.

-Place names in bold text, with a solid spot marking the location, can be clicked to go to the appropriate page.
+Place names in bold text, with a solid spot marking the location, can be clicked to go to the appropriate page (Desktops only.
+Mobiles use the links on the right.
 Other names with a hollow spot marking the location are for information only.
 Alternatively the standard links on the same page may be used.
 There are occasionally some bold, clickable, place names without an accompanying solid spot.
-This is because they indicate a more general area than a town or village e.g. Exmoor.
+This is because they indicate an area which is more general than a town or village e.g. Exmoor.

 If you have any navigation problems then please let me know.